aljanaki/Symbolic_Corpus_Of_Ukrainian_Folk_Music/docs/index.rst

 To reference the corpus, cite:

-Inna Lisniaka, Anna Aljanaki, and Liudmyla Efremova.
-(2024) A corpus of Ukrainian folk songs from Podillia.
+*Inna Lisniaka, Anna Aljanaki, and Liudmyla Efremova.
+(2024) A corpus of Ukrainian folk songs from Podillia.*

-Check out the :doc:`metadata` section for information on how the metadata is organized.
+* Check out the :doc:`metadata` section for information on how the metadata is organized.
-Section :doc:`musicXML` contains the symbolic music files in musicXML format.
+* Section :doc:`musicXML` contains information on symbolic music
-Section :doc:`lyrics` contains song texts in .txt format (Unicode-encoded).
+* Section :doc:`lyrics` contains song texts in .txt format (Unicode-encoded).